alcasinoroyale/alcasinoroyale.github.io/_posts/2020-01-26-modifying_portfolio_site_features.markdown

 }
 ```

-Inside of the Navbar component, I not only imported ResponsiveMenu from react-responsive-navbar, but also the fontawesome packages that I used throughout the application, which includes the bars and times icons.
+Inside of the Navbar component, I not only imported ResponsiveMenu from react-responsive-navbar, but also the fontawesome packages that I used throughout the application for the social media and development icons.
+In this case, I imported the bars and times icons for the buttons.
 These icons allow you to open and close the navigation menu once the screen size is reduced to lower than 600px.

 ```
 import React, { Component } from 'react'